 16. Have your breakfast & dinner at same lodge/hotels where you sleep:

 Normally, it seems nonsense, right?
 But, you should eat your dinner and breakfast where you stay for sleep at the Everest Base Camp.
 Mostly, all the lodges/guest houses/hotels are managed by local people.
 And they do not want you to go for dinner or breakfast to other places.
 If you are solo then it is your choice where you can have a launch.
 But if you did not eat dinner and breakfast at the same lodge then you will be charged a high cost for accommodation.

 17. Be Physically Fit for EBC Trek:

-Yes, without a doubt Everest Base Camp is the most popular trekking destination in the world as well as hardest.
-The cold temperature, unpredictable weather, ups & downs, rough trials make this trek a challenging & most thrilling at the same time.
+Yes, without a doubt Everest Base Camp is the most popular trekking destination in the world as well as the hardest.
+The cold temperature, unpredictable weather, ups & downs, rough trials make this trek challenging & most thrilling at the same time.
 So do you think you are physically fit for this trek?
-Even though hard physical fitness requirement is not needed, you should do some training programs to boost your stamina for trekking.
+Even though a hard physical fitness requirement is not needed, you should do some training programs to boost your stamina for trekking.

 18. Do Not Panic With Lukla Flight:

 Most sites on Google have been mentioning Lukla as a dangerous airport in the world.
 Unpredictable weather and mountain geography is the reason that makes Lukla airport a little dangerous.
 Normally, only small aircraft fly to Lukla, that’s why you will feel big turbulence during the flight.
 And they will not fly to Lukla in bad weather.
-Especially, above Taksindo and Lamjura mountain passes have strong wind which makes your flight bit turbulence.
+Especially, above Taksindo and Lamjura mountain passes have strong wind which makes your flight a bit turbulent.
 However, new pilots are not allowed to lead flights to Lukla.
 So, only experienced pilots will fly the plane.